realityengines/post_hoc_debiasing/README.md

 | compas    | sex | race |
 | bank      | age | race |

-If you want to automatically create all 12 experiments used in the paper run
+To automatically create all 12 experiments used in the paper, run

 ```
 $ bash create_all_configs.sh